About choosing a restaurant in Chamonix

-The terrace at the Pointe Isabelle hotel is the perfect spot to catch some sun and enjoy a glass of rosé whilst people watching along Avenue Michel Croz.
-It could easily be a bar bistro in a more cosmopolitan city with a relaxed atmosphere and funky decor.
-The menu serves a mix of meat, fish and is surprisingly vegetarian friendly for a restaurant in France with a selection of international cuisine, plus an injection of Savoyard flavour with a few cheese-laden dishes.
-Try the Pointe Isabelle burger, with chunky chips and a delicious home made tomato sauce or the rocket salad with mozzarella and sun-dried tomato.
-Pointe Isabelle is a great place for apero - their snack board of olives and toasted focaccia, smothered in tomato and olive tapenade goes down well with a bottle of wine shared between a few friends.
-Prices for a main dish range between €12 and €26, with started and desserts both around €9.
+The terrace at the Pointe Isabelle hotel is the perfect spot to catch some sun and enjoy a glass of rosé on their terrace overlooking Avenue Michel Croz.
+It could easily be a bar bistro in a cosmopolitan city with it's relaxed atmosphere and funky decor.
+The menu offers a mix of meat, fish and is vegetarian friendly, with a selection of international cuisine, plus an injection of Savoyard flavour with a few cheese-laden dishes.
+Pointe Isabelle is a great place for apero - their bar snack menu goes down well with a bottle of wine shared between a few friends.
+Prices for a main dish range between €12 and €26, with starters and desserts both around €9.

 Not far from here is Chambre Neuf, and you would be forgiven for overlooking it as a great place for lunch.
-At lunchtime the bar is made up as a simple but elegant Brasserie Chambre 9 offering classic international cooking.
-The lunch menu features a variety of dishes such as chicken quesidillas, Swedish meatballs, chinese noodles and tataki salmon, and the famous Chambre Burger.
-There is also a freshly prepared daily special; such as breaded pork schnitzel served with roast potatoes, peas and a creamy mushroom sauce.
+At lunchtime the bar transforms into a simple brasserie offering classic international cooking.
+The lunch menu features a variety of dishes such as chicken quesadillas, Swedish meatballs, Chinese noodles and tataki salmon, and the famous Chambre Burger.
 In the summer, the shady terrace is great for a long relaxing lunch and in winter it’s very cosy inside.